microbus-io/fabric/docs/general/milestones.md

 * Support in `Connector` for collecting system metrics
 * Metrics core microservice that collects and delivers metrics to Prometheus and Grafana
-* Code generation for application custom metrics
+* Code generation for solution-specific metrics
 * Quick start with Docker Compose

 [Milestone 16](https://github.com/microbus-io/fabric/tree/milestone/16):